UffizziCloud/docs/docs/references/compose-spec.md

 To reuse a volume across multiple services, a named volume must be declared in the [top-level `volumes` key](compose-spec.md#volumes-top-level-element).

-This example shows a named volume (`share-db`) being used by the `web` service, and a bind mount defined for a single service
+This example shows a named volume (`share_db`) being used by the `web` service, and a bind mount defined for a single service

 ``` yaml
 services: